 Color Chart Considerations

-“Once you show someone your true colors it is impossible to paint
+“Once you show someone your true colors it is impossible to paint over them.”

 - Matshona Dhliwayo